-Marriage & Couple Therapy with David Rubinstein, M.A., RP
+Marriage & Couple Therapy with David and Louise

-As a marriage counsellor, I have specialized in intensive couple therapy for over 20 years.
-And in that time, I have observed that couples who focus on creating safety and security in their relationships have more energy to meet their everyday challenges.
+As marriage counsellors, we have specialized in intensive couple therapy for over 25 years.
+And in that time, we have observed that couples who focus on creating safety and security in their relationships have more energy to meet their everyday challenges.
 Without exception, they find it easier to co-parent, resolve family issues, negotiate workplace conflicts, and navigate in the community at large.

 What makes you feel loved?
 What triggers you, or sets your partner off?
 Why do you each behave the way you do when you are hurt or angry?

-As one of my couple clients, I will guide you to develop a safe, and secure-functioning relationship.
-We will focus on the need to know more about who you are, as individuals, and as partners.
+As one of our couple clients, we will guide you to develop a safe, and secure-functioning relationship.
+We will focus on who you are, as individuals, and as partners.

 Have you noticed that your interactions as adults often reflect how you felt as a child?
-The more you know the reasons for your inter-reactivity, the faster you can repair moments of disconnect.
+The more you know the reasons for your interpersonal reactivity, the faster you can repair moments of disconnect.
 And the more you know how to express love in a way that it is felt deeply as love by your partner, the closer and more connected you will feel as a couple.
-That’s where we begin when you come to me for couple therapy.
+That’s where we begin when you come to us for couple therapy.

 The Inspiration for my Work